 The face monoid $\GD$ is an infinite-dimensional algebraic monoid.
-It has been obtained in \cite{M1} by a Tannaka reconstruction from categories determined by the integrable highest weight representations of a symmetrizable Kac-Moody algebra.
-Compare also \cite{M7}, \cite{M8}.
+It has been obtained in \cite{M1} by a Tannaka reconstruction from categories determined by the integrable irreducible highest weight representations of a symmetrizable Kac-Moody algebra.
 By its construction and by the involved categories it is a very natural object.
-Its Zariski open dense unit group $G$ coincides, up to a slightly extended maximal torus, with the special Kac-Moody group defined representation theoretically in \cite{KP1}.
+Its Zariski open dense unit group $G$ coincides, up to a slightly extended maximal torus, with the Kac-Moody group defined representation theoretically in \cite{KP1}.

 The face monoid is a purely infinite-dimensional phenomenon, quite unexpected.
-In the classical case, i.e., if you take a split semisimple Lie algebra for the symmetrizable Kac-Moody algebra, it coincides with a split semisimple simply connected algebraic group.
+In the classical case, i.e., if one takes a split semisimple Lie algebra for the symmetrizable Kac-Moody algebra, it coincides with a split semisimple simply connected algebraic group.
 Put in another way, there seem to exist fundamentally different infinite-dimensional generalizations of a split semisimple simply connected algebraic group.

-The results obtained in \cite{M1}, \cite{M2}, \cite{M3} and \cite{M4} show that the face monoid $\GD$ has similar structural and algebraic geometric properties as a reductive algebraic monoid, e.g., the monoid of ($n\times n$)-matrices.
+The results obtained in \cite{M1}, \cite{M2}, \cite{M3}, and \cite{M4} show that the face monoid $\GD$ has similar structural and algebraic geometric properties as a reductive algebraic monoid, e.g., the monoid of ($n\times n$)-matrices.
 The face monoid $\GD$ is the first example of an infinite-dimensional reductive algebraic monoid.
-Actually, it is is particular.
-The investigation of the conjugagy classes in \cite{M6} will show, that the relation between the face monoid $\GD$ and its unit group $G$, the Kac-Moody group, is much closer than for a general reductive algebraic monoid.
+Actually, it is particular.
+The investigation of the conjugacy classes in \cite{M6} will show, that the relation between the face monoid $\GD$ and its unit group $G$, the Kac-Moody group, is much closer than for a general reductive algebraic monoid.